reginoxcf/football-simulator/README.md

 # Football Simulator
-This is a random football league simulator (not yet accurate) based on attack and defense stats.
+Text-based random football league simulator (not yet accurate) based on attack and defense stats.

 Steps to install (Windows)
 ----------------